-Other points to observe when starting the engine:
+Other points to be observed when starting the engine:

 The choke lever is mechanically connected to the carburetor's choke valve.
-The choke valve is closed when the choke lever is on "CHOKE" and open when the choke lever is moved away from "CHOKE".
+The choke valve is closed when the choke lever is on "Choke" and open when the choke lever is moved away from "Choke".

-When starting a cold engine only keep the choke lever in the "CHOKE" position until the engine begins to fire.
-Then move choke lever away from "CHOKE", even if the engine stops and you have to continue cranking.
-If the choke lever is left on "CHOKE", the combustion chamber will flood and stall the engine.
+When starting a cold engine only keep the choke lever in the "Choke" position until the engine begins to fire.
+Then open choke fully - choke lever away from "Choke" - even if the engine stops and you have to repeat the starting procedure.
+If the choke lever is left in the "Choke" position, the combustion chamber will flood and stall the engine.

-If you moved the choke lever away from "CHOKE" after the engine fired and the engine still does not run after several attempts, it is already flooded.
+If you moved the choke lever away from the "Choke" position after the engine fired and the engine still does not run after several attempts, it is already flooded.
 In such a case, remove and dry off the spark plug.
-With the spark plug still removed and the stop switch on "STOP", clear the combustion chamber by cranking the engine several times on the starter.
-When you now try to start, move the choke lever away from "CHOKE" and set the throttle trigger to the start position.
-The stop switch should again be moved away from "STOP".
+Clear the combustion chamber by cranking the engine over several times on the starter with the spark plug still removed and the stop switch in the "STOP" position.
+When you now try to start, move the choke lever away from "Choke" - even if the engine is cold - and set the throttle trigger to the starting-throttle position.